For example, success might be building a steady income from real estate that you can live off. Or it could be simply earning that first million.

 When it comes to setting your real estate goals then, you need a clear idea of your long term and short term goals and a good understanding of how you are going to reach them.

 Be Specific, detailed and clear.
 Take some time to sit down and write down a list of everything you want to achieve.
-The very action of writing it will make it more real.
+The very act of writing it will make it more real.

-You’ve sat down and written down your goals and organised them into long and short term.
-Now group together like goals.
-For example, you may have set down goals to learn about tax benefits and depreciation, or to make 20 new real estate contacts.
+You’ve sat down and written down your goals and organized them into long and short term.
+Now group them together like goals.
+For example, you may have set down goals to learn about tax benefits and depreciation or to make 20 new real estate contacts.
 Both these goals are steps towards your longer goal of owning 10 rental properties.